-65 of the best Whole 30 recipes that are also keto friendly.
+Over 65 delicious Whole 30 recipes that are also keto-friendly!
 Now you can do the Whole 30 cleanse without breaking your healthy keto diet.

 It’s January, the time of year I lovingly refer to as “diet season”.
 This is the time of year when everyone and their dog jumps aboard some diet trend or other.

 The keto diet is a popular one but for me, it’s not a diet.
 It’s truly a lifestyle and one I intend to live for the remaining years of my life.

 The Whole30® Program is also exceedingly popular at this time of year and I can certainly see the allure.
 30 days of whole foods, no cheats, no sweeteners, no dairy, in order to re-set your system.
 A limited timeframe and a very clean way of eating.
 It makes great sense as a way to kick of the year in healthy style.

 Which one is better?
 Well, to be honest, they are not mutually exclusive and they share a lot of the same concepts.
 But a keto diet should not be a short term solution, whereas Whole 30 is more of a cleanse style program.
 It’s a useful tool for re-booting your system and clearing it of toxins.